-There is new floral trend in a place you would expect it least – men’s beards.
+There is a new floral trend in a place you would expect at least – men’s beards.

-Apparently this summers blossoming fashion statement for all fashion concsious men, especially in their twenties and thirties, are sporting these even during hot summer months.
+Apparently, this summers blossoming fashion statement for all fashion conscious men, especially in their twenties and thirties, are sporting these even during hot summer months.
 Big beards are no novelty, they have been worn by the Yuppies in the 1990s, but now the fashion seems to be making a comeback.

-Beards have always considered to be a statement, but not always a fashion statement.
+Beards have always considered being a statement, but not always a fashion statement.
 They have been cool for very different reasons.

-This wacky new trend sees men embeding foliage into their facial hair.
-Spreading quickly through America, from Brooklyn, to Portland and San Francisco, men are joining in and adorning their beards with blossoms, mainly to be captured for their social media profiles under hashtag #flowerbeards.
+This wacky new trend sees men embedding foliage into their facial hair.
+Spreading quickly through America, from Brooklyn to Portland and San Francisco, men are joining in and adorning their beards with blossoms, mainly to be captured for their social media profiles under hashtag #flowerbeards.

 The trend gained popularity after Pierre Thiot started posting pictures of himself in 2014 when he started a blog with title Will it Beard on Tumblr.